lost-ferry/ferry-db/README.md

 # Use Case#4: Ability to define Namespaced Multi Graph with optional weights
 Everything in use case two but two Nodes can have more than one edge between them.
-Each edge between two Nodes will have a required name and that can has to be unique between the two Nodes.
+Each edge between two Nodes will have a required name and that name has to be unique between the two Nodes.
 ```
 # Create a node/vertex